 Surrounding the majority of the Amboseli National Park is community-owned land, which is open to wildlife that disperses in and out of the park with the dry and wet seasons.
 The Maasai-owned Olgulului-Ololarashi Group Ranch is the largest and features key corridors for wildlife, including onto the slopes of Mount Kilimanjaro.

 On the western boundary of Amboseli, at the southern end of the seasonal Lake Amboseli, lies a network of natural springs and groves of woodland, that are vital for migrating elephants.
 The OOGR community recognised the importance of this area and set it aside for conservation.
 Ker & Downey Safaris are proud leaseholders of the conservancy.
 Lease fees cover the costs of protecting the area, as well as funding vital community-led projects, such as school teacher salaries, bursaries and maintenance of water points.

 In 1996, Ker & Downey helped to set up the KPSGA to provide a streamlined series of standards by which tour operators and their guides could be measured.
 This acclaimed body provides a series of voluntary exams for rating professional guides and lodge naturalists, which has become a template for guide accreditation across Africa.

-A number of K&D guides are proud members of other guiding associations across the continent, including the Field Guides Association of South Africa (FGASA).
+A number of K&D guides are also proud members of other guiding associations across the continent, including the Field Guides Association of South Africa (FGASA).

-K&D guides have regularly consulted field guide associations and guiding schools in their attempts to improve product offerings across the East African region.
+K&D guides have regularly consulted for field guide associations and guiding schools in their attempts to improve product offerings across the East African region.